raycast/extensions/extensions/dashlane-vault/README.md

 ### Wrong configuration

-Currently the extensions does not support using both configurations `save-master-password` set to false and `user-presence` set to biometrics.
+Currently the extension does not support using both configurations `save-master-password` set to false and `user-presence` set to biometrics.
 Please use only one of the configuration.

 ## Security